 Resident Technical Director / Props Rental

 Marcel has been working for Cabrillo Stage since 2007.
-He has had a great time crucifying Jesus, hanging Judas and Bill Sikes, melting the Wicked Witch, scaring the dickens out of Scrooge, bring the "Lunch" Hotdog Cart to life and was glad to survive all the "Magic" in Marry Poppins.
+He has had a great time crucifying Jesus, hanging Judas and Bill Sikes, melting the Wicked Witch, scaring the dickens out of Scrooge, bring the “Lunch” Hotdog Cart to life and was glad to survive all the “Magic” in Marry Poppins.
+He is excited to be back in the Crocker to create some more!
 Some of the other local companies Marcel has worked for include American Musical Theatre of San Jose, San Jose Repertory Theatre, (May they both rest in peace) and TheatreWorks in Palo Alto.
 He has also worked internationally in Germany (Capitol Theater in Düsseldorf) and Austria (Seefestspiele Mörbisch).
-Marcel was born in Mexico City, Mexico.
-He is a German citizen and he lives in Santa Cruz with his beautiful wife Myriam, daughter Sofia and son Gabriel.
+Marcel was born in Mexico City, Mexico and is a German citizen.
 He is the Performing Arts Technical Coordinator for Cabrillo College.

 Resident Costume Desginer